-The Master of Education (M.Ed.) in Elementary Education is a 30-hour fully online program that provides advanced study for teachers who already hold the Class B Professional Elementary Education (K-6) Certificate.
-Upon completion of the program, students are eligible for the Class A Professional Elementary Education (K-6) certificate.
+The Master of Education in Elementary Education is a 30-hour fully online program that provides advanced study for teachers who already hold the Class B Professional Elementary Education (K-6) Certification.
+Upon completion of the program, students are eligible for the Class A Professional Elementary Education (K-6) Certification.

 - A bachelor’s degree from an accredited institution of higher education.

 Official transcripts* can be sent by mail or electronically.
 Instructions can be found under “Help” on the application.

 *USA students applying to a USA graduate program in the College of Education and Professional Studies should complete a transcript request form (PDF) found on the University Registrar's Office website.

 In the Name/Organization field for the transcript recipient write, "USA Graduate School".
 There is no charge associated with this request.
 This option applies only to USA transcripts for students applying to USA graduate programs.